Voices from Russia

 Two Russian films take part in Cannes Film Festival

-Two Russian pictures, a comedy by Sergei Dvortsevoi and a documentary film by Diana Mkrtchyan have been put up for contest shows of the Cannes film festival.
-Diana Mkrtchyan shot her half-hour picture about ethnic Armenians who fled Azerbaijan to land in Moscow while studying at a script-writers’ and film directors’ school and working for the Voice of Russia.
+Two Russian pictures, a comedy by Sergei Dvortsev and a documentary film by Diana Mkrtchyan are contestants at the Cannes film festival.
+Diana Mkrtchyan shot her half-hour picture about ethnic Armenians who fled from Azerbaijan to Moscow whilst studying at a script-writers’ and film directors’ school and working for the Voice of Russia.

 16 May 2008